This post explores the topic of nitpicking in a relationship.

 Those with relationship anxiety can likely resonate with nitpicking their partners.

-And I'd argue that even without relationship anxiety, without being mindful of it, nitpicking can be a common behavior in many relationships.
+And I'd argue that even without relationship anxiety, without being mindful of it, nitpicking can be a common behavior in many romantic relationships.

 I decided to look up the definition of nitpick as I was sitting down to write this.